illia-stv/magic-motion/README.md

 ## Example with plain text

-To use MagicMotion, simply import the library and pass the the initial content to the `MagicMotion` component.
+To use MagicMotion, simply import the library and pass the initial content to the `MagicMotion` component.
 On button click lets assign handler which will update the value of content which we want animate to.
 Component animates whenever the value of `animateTo` is changing.